Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 He may be the one guy in the race that's only had one.

-Rudy's been divorced, McCain's been divorced.
+Rudy's been divorced.

 You might ask, why this kind of a hit piece on Mitt Romney?

-Obviously they're afraid of the guy.
+Obviously, they're afraid of the guy.

 They're trying to destroy him.

-Uh that that is uh designed to cause problems for Romney.
+This is just this classic drive-by media stuff that is designed to cause problems for Romney.

 Well, yes, embarrass you.

-As Ross Perot said, we all have at least one crazy aunt in the basement.
+As Ross Perot said, we all have at least one crazy aunt in the basement, crazy uncle, or what have you.

 Here's Ryan in Hollywood.

-Ryan, thanks for waiting, and welcome to the EIB network, sir.
+Ryan, thanks for waiting and welcome to the EIB network, sir.

 Hey, thanks a lot, Rush.

-They have no idea what really people want to see out there, and I think the awards show kind of just Well, let me let me let me address that.
+They have no idea what really people want to see out there.

 There are two schools of thought on this.

-You're let's say that you're the Academy, and you've got these awards every year, and you've got on ABC four hours of primetime television in America and around the world.
+Let's say that you're the Academy, and you've got these awards every year, and you've got on ABC four hours of primetime television in America and around the world.

-their accomplishments based on votes of people in our business.
+And we're awarding people within our business for their achievements and their accomplishments based on votes of people in our business.

 We're not tallying the votes of the movie going public.

-We're not tallying the votes of uh of anybody else this is what we think and I think more and more Hollywood has chosen the latter way to go, which is fine.
+And I think more and more Hollywood has chosen the latter way to go, which is fine.

-I mean they can do with it whatever they want, but they're passing up a great opportunity because they're in some financial trouble.
+But they're passing up a great opportunity because they're in some financial trouble.

 Some of the most popular movies, some of the biggest grocers, some of the movies with the largest audience never show up.

-Drive by media has customers and Hollywood has customers.
+Drive-by media has customers, and Hollywood has customers.

-If it weren't for the movie going public, I don't know where all this would come from.
+If it weren't for the movie-going public, I don't know where all this would come from.

-If it weren't for the movie going public and DVD sales and all these other things, I don't know where all the money to pay Hollywood people would come from.
+If it weren't for the movie-going public and DVD sales and all these other things, I don't know where all the money to pay Hollywood people would come from.

 But they seem uninterested in that.